 Quick Summary

-To take your dog to Ireland, you must:
+To take your dog from Great Britain to the Republic of Ireland, you will normally need to:

 -